chesahkalu/azure_administrator/virtual_network.md

 * **Network Diagnostics**
     - **IP Flow Verify**: Quickly diagnose connectivity issues from or to the internet, and from or to your on-premises environment.
-        - This feature helps you identify if a `security rule is blocking traffic` to or from your virtual machine or the internet.
+        - This feature helps you identify if a `NSG rule is blocking traffic` to or from your virtual machine or the internet.
         - At some point, your virtual machine might be unable to communicate with other resources because of a security rule.
 You can use the IP flow verify feature to `troubleshoot your NSG rules`.
 If test runs fail, but the IP flow verify feature doesn't indicate the issue is related to your NSG rules, you need to explore other areas, such as firewall restrictions.
         - You configure the IP flow verify feature with the following properties in the Azure portal:
             - Virtual machine and network interface